Apply to residence for 2023 before 8th January 2023. Before you leave the application, please read carefully this page.

 The Norpas Artist Residency began in 2018.
 The residence apartment is situated in a wooden, two storey barrack block of a style very particular to Taalintehdas which was first built as workers' accommodation in the late 1800s.

-Norpas ry will cover the cost of accommodation at the residence apartment and provide organisational support when activity during a given residency period is associated with the local community and environment and is considered participatory and constructive.
+Norpas ry will cover the cost of accommodation at the residence apartment and provide organisational support when activity during a residency period is related to Festival Norpas, Norpas Artpark or local community and environment or is considered participatory and constructive.

 If a residency period is used solely to develop personal projects the accommodation will be charged at 10 Euros per night.